openshift-kni/telco-reference/telco-hub/configuration/reference-crs/optional/backup-recovery/README.md

 ### Prerequisites

 * OADP operator enabled through the MulticlusterHub CR ( RHACM)
-* An S3 Bucket ideally you want an s3 endpoint that is external to the hub The purpose of this s3 bucket is to be used as a backup storage location for the multicluster-engine deployment of OADP.
+* An S3 Bucket ideally you want an s3 endpoint that is external to the hub.
+The purpose of this s3 bucket is to be used as a backup storage location for the multicluster-engine deployment of OADP.

 ### Backup Process